Snorkeling Spots for Every Budget

 Why it’s special:

-This tropical paradise is known for its turquoise lagoons, coral reefs, and diverse marine life.
+This tropical paradise is famous for its turquoise lagoons, coral reefs and rich biodiversity.

 Budget tips:

-• Join group tours in El Nido or Coron for $25–35 USD per person.
+Group tours in El Nido or Coron cost $25–35 USD per person.

 What to see: